 Key Takeaways

-California’s smog check requirements impact fleets, especially for government fleets operating vehicles in the state.
+California’s smog check requirements can have a major impact on commercial vehicles, especially for government fleets operating in the state.
 Continue reading to learn how telematics can help cut down the time it takes to complete smog checks so you can reduce costs and increase vehicle uptime.

-With the right technology partner, government fleets can participate in the CTP pilot to streamline smog check inspections and ensure they remain compliant with California’s standards.
-This comprehensive guide covers what you need to know about smog checks—including how government agencies can use vehicle telematics to improve efficiency and reduce emissions.
+With the right technology partner, fleets can ensure they remain compliant with California’s smog check standards.
+This comprehensive guide covers what you need to know about smog checks—including how fleets can use vehicle telematics to improve efficiency and reduce emissions.

-Smog checks are state-sponsored programs designed to identify cars that release excessive tailpipe emissions.
+Smog checks are state-sponsored programs designed to identify cars that release excessive tailpipe emissions and pollutants.
 Instituted shortly after the Clean Air Act in 1966, these programs aim to reduce air pollution and vehicle emissions, and improve regional air quality to comply with local emissions regulations.

 On average, a smog check can cost anywhere between $30-$60.
 Once your vehicle passes, the smog check administrator provides you with a state-issued sticker to display on your dashboard, proving that your vehicle has passed the smog check.